This topic describes how to migrate data from BigQuery on Google Cloud Platform (GCP) to Alibaba Cloud MaxCompute over the Internet.

 - In the left-side navigation pane, click Buckets.
 On the Buckets page, click the created bucket.
 In the left-side navigation pane of the bucket details page, choose Files > Files to view the migration results.

-Step 3: Migrate data from the OSS bucket to a MaxCompute project in the same region and verify data integrity and accuracy
+Step 3: Migrate data from the OSS bucket to a MaxCompute project in the same region

 You can execute the LOAD statement of MaxCompute to migrate data from an OSS bucket to a MaxCompute project in the same region.